How to achieve National Highway Sector Schemes certification to work on the UK road network, the range of schemes available, and how to apply.

 - quality plan requirements

-Certification of suppliers is carried out by certification bodies, which in turn are accredited by the UKAS.
-Each body carries out certification activities for at least one individual NHSS scheme.
+Certification of suppliers is carried out by certification bodies, which in turn are accredited by the United Kingdom Accreditation Service (UKAS).
+Certification bodies are accredited for individual National Highway Sector Schemes.

 Who needs to be certified

-If your business supplies services covered by NHSS to Highways England, you must be registered under all the relevant schemes for that work.
+If your business supplies services (including the supply of products but excluding the manufacture of products subject to legal conformity assessment requirements) covered by NHSS to Highways England, you must be registered under all the relevant schemes for that work.

 This is a mandatory requirement under the SHW, unless the contract documents state otherwise.